rejamison/sentimental/README.md

 1. Create a continuous strand with the RGB LEDs, soldering 3" of wire between each of the LEDs.
 Solder a long 12" at the end to connect to power and the fade candy.
 1. Attach a mount to each RGB LED and attach it to the nucleus with a ~2" (depending on the size of your globe) piece of armature wire.
    * You want the LED to sit about 1/2" from the edge of the globe, to give room for the colors to blend without blurring completely into each other.

-At this point, I recommend doing a dry run of all the electronics.
-We encountered one dead LED module that we had to replace.

-<img src="cad/wiring_diagram.png"/>

 1. Attach the armatures with LEDs to the nucleus part.
+As you wind the LEDs around the nucleus, put the first LED in the top.
+Then wind down, being sure to start each row in the same column.
-You want everything to friction fit, since the entire assembly will be too small for the opening of the globe and later you'll be assembling inside the globe.
-We ended up gluing the LEDs to the mounts and the mounts to the armature with a bit of CA glue.  _Do not_ glue the stems into the nucleus.
+    * We ended up gluing the LEDs to the mounts and the mounts to the armature with a bit of CA glue.
+    * _Do not_ glue the stems into the nucleus.
 Consider re-printing the nucleus to get a tighter fit if needed.
+The entire assembly will be too small for the opening of the globe and later you'll be assembling inside the globe.

+At this point, we recommend doing a dry run of all the electronics.

+<img src="cad/wiring_diagram.png"/>

+1. Wiring.
+We used breadboard wire throughout to make things easy to connect/disconnect and scavenge in the future.
+You'll be connecting a lot of stuff to power and ground, so:
+   1. Wire the ground side of the 5.5mm surface mount panel jack to 4 female cable ends:
+       1. Pi.
+       1. FadeCandy.
+       1. LED strand.
+       1. Electret mic - GND
+       1. USB Audio in.
+   1. Wire the +5V side of the barrel jack to 4 female cable ends:
+       1. Pi
+       1. LED strand.
+       1. Electret mic - Vdd.
+       1. Electret mic - Gain.
+1. LED strand:
-1. Connect the data and ground wires of the LED strand to the Fadecandy.
+   * Connect the data wire to the Fadecandy.
+   * Connect the ground wire to the barrel jack.
+   * Connect the +5V wire to the barrel jack.
+1. Pi:
+   * Connect pin 4 (+5V) to the barrel jack.
+   * Connect pin 6 (GND) to the barrel jack.
 1. Connect the Fadecandy to the Pi with USB.
+1. Plug the USB Sound Card into the Pi.
+1. Electret mic:
+   * Connect `GND` to the barrel jack.
+   * Conenct `Vdd` and `Gain` to +5V on the barrel jack.
+   * Make a 3.5mm audio jack patch cable:
+     * Splice the Left and Right connectors of the 3.5mm male adaptor (our mic is mono...).
+Connect this to the positive end of a 1-100uF capacitor (to protect the sound card from any voltage bias) and the negative end of the capacitor to `Out` on the electret mic.
+     * Splice a wire to the ground of the male adaptor which we can connect directly to the common going to the barrel jack.
+   * Connect the patch cable to the mic port of the USB Sound Card.
+1. Create a patch cable to the exterior audio jack by connecting the Left, Right and Ground of a male 3.5mm audio jack to the female panel mount audio jack.
+Plug the male end into the USB Sound Card.
-1. Setup software and check that everything is good to go.
+1. Setup software (below) and test using a pair of headphones.
+1. Once you're confident everything is working, start putting the parts together in the case wiring them in as you go, from bottom to top:
+   1. Put in the barrel jack surface mount.
+   1. Put in the audio jack surface mount.
+   1. Put in the Pi, screwing it in with 2.5mm screws.
+   1. Put in the Fadecandy, snapping it into the mount.
+   1. Connect the Fadecandy (with the left-angle extension cable if needed).
+   1. Connect the USB mic (with the left-angle extension cable if needed).
+   1. Put the Electret mic into the slot at the top of the case above the Pi.
+The slot is intentionaly tight so that it friction fits, but you might still need a dab of non-conductive CA glue.

 ## Installing the Software